adrelanos/aeternity-wiki/Cryptoeconomics.md

 The prices of digital assets like Bitcoin, Ethereum and other cryptocurrencies are greatly influenced by demand and supply.
 When the demand increases, the price will tend to rise or vice versa.
 But unlike other markets, cryptocurrency markets have a higher level of volatility as the prices fluctuate frequently.

 While demand and supply may seem as the only factors that determine the prices of cryptocurrencies, there are other factors which attribute to the price as well.
 Speculation is one of those factors.
-It is fueled by recent press releases, development updates, and reputational issues.
+It is fueled by recent press releases, development updates, reputational issues, and a latter called 'fomo', wich is the feeling of missing out something, causing a high demand.
 More often than not, positive news and press releases tend to bring about a rise in prices and vice versa.

-Other factors include the introduction of digital assets in larger exchange markets with high trading volume, acceptance of digital currencies by more merchants.
+Other factors include the introduction of digital assets in larger exchange markets with high trading volume, acceptance of digital currencies by more merchants, and improvements over the cryptocurrency.

 Traditional assets like metals (gold, silver, etc) or stocks attribute their prices to their intrinsic value.
 For example, the historic price of gold has always been going up, because investors know this is a finite resource.
 Hence, gold has high value.
 Of course, there are many other factors that affect gold price, but hopefully, you get the idea.